-Choose menu "Wireless→Wireless Security", you can configure the security settings of your wireless network.
+Choose menu "Wireless → Wireless Security", you can configure the security settings of your wireless network.

-There are five wireless security modes supported by the router: WEP (Wired Equivalent Privacy), WPA (Wi-Fi Protected Access), WPA2 (Wi-Fi Protected Access 2), WPA-PSK (Pre-Shared Key), WPA2-PSK (Pre-Shared Key).
+There are five wireless security modes supported by the Router: WEP (Wired Equivalent Privacy), WPA (Wi-Fi Protected Access), WPA2 (Wi-Fi Protected Access 2), WPA-PSK (Pre-Shared Key), WPA2-PSK (Pre-Shared Key).

-Figure 4-27Wireless Security
+Figure 4-21 Wireless Security

 - ➤ Disable Security - If you do not want to use wireless security, check this radio button.
-But it's strongly recommended to choose one of the following modes to enable security. - ➤ WPA/WPA2 Personal (Recommended) It's the WPA/WPA2 authentication type based on pre-shared passphrase.

-- Version you can choose the version of the WPA-PSK security on the drop-down list.
-The default setting is Automatic (Recommended), which can select WPA-Personal (Pre-shared key of WPA) or WPA2- Personal (Pre-shared key of WPA) automatically based on the wireless station's capability and request. - Encryption You can select Automatic (Recommended), TKIP or AES as Encryption.
+But it's strongly recommended to choose one of the following modes to enable security. - ➤ WPA-PSK/WPA2-PSK Personal (Recommended) It's the WPA/WPA2 authentication type based on pre-shared passphrase. - Version you can choose the version of the WPA-PSK security on the drop-down list.
+The default setting is Automatic, which can select WPA-PSK (Pre-shared key of WPA) or WPA2-PSK (Pre-shared key of WPA) automatically based on the wireless station's capability and request. - Encryption When WPA-PSK or WPA is set as the Authentication Type, you can select either Automatic, or TKIP or AES as Encryption.

-If you check the WPA /WPA2 - Personal (Recommended) radio button and choose TKIP encryption then click save, and you will find a notice in red as shown in Figure 4-28.
+If you check the WPA-PSK/WPA2-PSK - Personal (Recommended) radio button and choose TKIP encryption, you will find a notice in red as shown in Figure 4-22.

-- Group Key Update Period Specify the group key update interval in seconds.
+- PSK Password - You can enter ASCII characters between 8 and 63 characters or 8 to 64 Hexadecimal characters. - Group Key Update Period Specify the group key update interval in seconds.
 The value should be 30 or above.
-Enter 0 to disable the update. - WPA /WPA2 Enterprise It's based on Radius Server. - Version you can choose the version of the WPA security from the pull-down list.
-The default setting is Automatic, which can select WPA (Wi-Fi Protected Access) or WPA2 (WPA version 2) automatically based on the wireless station's capability and request. - Encryption You can select Automatic, TKIP or AES.
+Enter 0 to disable the update. - ➤ WPA /WPA2 Enterprise It's based on Radius Server. - Version you can choose the version of the WPA security on the drop-down list.
+The default setting is Automatic, which can select WPA (Wi-Fi Protected Access) or WPA2 (WPA version 2) automatically based on the wireless station's capability and request. - Encryption You can select either Automatic, or TKIP or AES.

-If you check the WPA/WPA2 - Enterprise radio button and choose TKIP encryption, you will find a notice in red as shown in Figure 4-29.
+If you check the WPA /WPA2 - Enterprise radio button and choose TKIP encryption, you will find a notice in red as shown in Figure 4-23.

-- Radius Server IP Enter the IP address of the Radius server. - Radius Port Enter the port number of the Radius server. - Radius Password Enter the password for the Radius server.

-- Group Key Update Period Specify the group key update interval in seconds.
+- Radius Server IP Enter the IP address of the Radius server. - Radius Port Enter the port number of the Radius server. - Radius Password Enter the password for the Radius server. - Group Key Update Period Specify the group key update interval in seconds.
 The value should be 30 or above.
 Enter 0 to disable the update. - ➤ WEP - It is based on the IEEE 802.11 standard.
-If you check this radio button, you will find a notice in red as shown in Figure 4-30.
+If you check this radio button, you will find a notice in red as show in Figure 4-24.